glotzerlab/hoomd-rs/hoomd-microstate/ARCHITECTURE.md

 ## Particle storage

-TODO: This section is a rough draft.
-Many of these design decisions depend a lot on whether we require a fixed number of ghosts per particle or allow variable ghosts.
-It will take some prototype testing and more thought to determine whether fixed all-image ghosts (while simple), are a performance problem.

 It is tempting to take the path of choosing a single spatial data structure (the cell list) and store particles directly in that structure.
 However, that would make updating ghost particles, finding particles by tag, and other needed methods very complex.
-It would seem that the best approach is the simplest:
-Soring particles in a `Vec` where the first _N_ elements are the particles in the primary image and particles with indices greater than or equal to _N_ are the ghost particles.
+Microstate will maintain a simple approach and store particles in a Vec.

 To allow efficient addition/removal of particles from this structure, particles must have a unique `tag` that indicates their ordering in the initial state.
 Removal of a particle at index _i_ would be accomplished by swapping particle _N-1_ into the _i_ position (and updating auxiliary data structures accordingly).
-This will leave a gap between the end of the primary image particles and the ghost particles.
-This gap is desirable for particle addition as adding a new particle in the gap costs O(1).
-When there is no gap, insertion costs O(N) to regenerate all ghost particles.
-We can follow the standard trick of doubling the gap size to amortize the cost of insertions.

-One alternative to consider would be to store a separate Vec of ghost particles.
-However, this would require some special handling in spatial data structures.
-They would be cleaner to work on a single Vec.
-The gap between particles and ghosts also adds complications there: TODO: think about this some more.
-The complications in the spatial data structures might be less than the O(n) expense of keeping no gap.
+We need to prevent callers from modifying the particle tag along with the other attributes.
+The `Tagged<T>` type will store the tag along with the particle.
+Read only access `tag()` will be public, but the field itself will be `pub(crate)` to allow only this crate to set the tag field.

-Adding a new particle also requires adding its ghosts.
+Ghost particles will be stored in a separate `Vec<Option<Tagged<P>>>`.
+Adding a new particle also requires adding its ghosts (to the end of the ghosts Vec).
 Removing a particle will remove all of its ghosts.
-Following the same procedure as above ghost particles can also be removed from the `Vec` efficiently.
-However, we will need to somehow maintain a list of ghost indices for each particle in order to enable efficient particle updates.
-Swapping the ghost particles from the end into the middle of the array will require that this table is also updated.
-This is trivial if all particles have the same number of ghosts (e.g. 26) but could be more complex if we allow for a variable number of ghosts (e.g. only particles within r_cut of the boundary).
-In either case, the cost is O(1).
+Ghost removal will operate differently than above.
+Simply **moving** a particle can result in the addition or removal of ghosts -- when a particle moves toward or away from a periodic boundary.
+In a cost amortized neighbor list, ghosts may appear as neighbors of multiple particles.
+It would not cost O(1) to remove all those.
+Instead, we will allow removed ghost particles to leave a `None` sentinel at the same index in the array to maintain O(1) particle updates with a neighbor list.

+Microstate will need to maintain auxiliary data structures to maintain O(1) updates, including a mapping from tag to index, and a list of ghost particle indices for each particle.

 Removing a particle should also either a) remove all bonds connected to that particle or b) produce an error if the particle participates in a bond.